Rishikesh-Jadhav/Car-Velocity-Estimation-using-OpticalFlow-DL/README.md

 ---

-## 6. Live Demo
+## 6. Challenges

-Live demo results, including video links and real-time optical flow analysis, are provided, offering recruiters a hands-on perspective of the project.
+This project encountered several challenges that required innovative problem-solving and adaptability:

+- Depth Data: Obtaining accurate depth information was hindered by the camera's limitations, impacting velocity calculations and necessitating alternative methods.
+- Real-time Processing: Achieving real-time processing on the Raspberry Pi 4 posed computational challenges, requiring optimizations to balance performance with limited hardware capabilities.
+- Camera Calibration: Challenges in obtaining precise calibration values impacted velocity accuracy, prompting iterative refinement of calibration techniques.
+- YOLO and RAFT Integration: Seamless integration of YOLO for object detection and RAFT for optical flow involved addressing compatibility issues and aligning diverse method outputs.
+- Network Latency: Overcoming network latency during live video streaming demanded optimizations for maintaining synchronization with real-time processing.
+- Lighting Conditions: Varied lighting conditions affected video quality, necessitating system adjustments for robustness under different scenarios.
+- Model Training: Challenges in RAFT model training on the KITTI dataset included parameter tuning and ensuring generalization across diverse scenarios.
+- Multi-car Velocity Calculation: Extending velocity calculations to multiple cars required modifications for tracking and distinguishing between vehicles.
+- Hardware Limitations: The Raspberry Pi 4's computational limitations posed ongoing challenges, necessitating efficient algorithm adaptation while maintaining performance standards.

+## 7. Future Work

+We suggest potential avenues for future work, including implementing a robot tracking system, improving velocity calculations, modifying RAFT, and making it lightweight for real-time output, as in our case after deployment the model was too heavy for the Raspi cam and computations slowed the process, and extending the method for tracking multiple cars.

 ---

-## 6. Future Work

-The project suggests potential avenues for future work, including implementing a robot tracking system, improving velocity calculations, modifying RAFT for real-time output, and extending the method for tracking multiple cars.

----

-## 7. Challenges
+## 8. Conclusion

-This section outlines challenges faced during the project, demonstrating problem-solving skills and the ability to overcome obstacles.

----

-**Conclusion:**

-This comprehensive README provides a structured overview of the project, emphasizing practical implementation on a robot rover.
+This project provides, emphasizing practical implementation on a robot rover.
 The combination of classic and deep learning-based optical flow algorithms, coupled with a detailed hardware setup, positions this project as a valuable asset for researchers and practitioners in the field.

+## 9. References

+1. A. Geiger, P. Lenz, R. Urtasun, "Are we ready for Autonomous Driving?
+The KITTI Vision Benchmark Suite," Conference on Computer Vision and Pattern Recognition (CVPR), 2012, [Link](https://link.springer.com/article/10.1007/s00138-012-0435-y).
+2. N. Sharmin, R. Brad, "Optimal Filter Estimation for Lucas-Kanade Optical Flow," Sensors, vol. 12, no. 9, pp. 12694–12709, Sep.
+2012, [DOI](https://doi.org/10.3390/s120912694).
+3. Z. Teed, J. Deng, "RAFT: Recurrent all-pairs field transforms for optical flow," [GitHub](https://github.com/princeton-vl/RAFT).
+4. B. Tan, "Guide to Car Detection using YOLO," Towards Data Science.
+5. Rajan Sharma, "YOLO (You Only Look Once).
+What is YOLO," Medium.